jasition/pandoc_resume/markdown/resume.md

 **Domestic Tenancy Management System**.
 Led a team of 4 engineers to analyse, design and develop a n-tier J2EE housing management system using Websphere and DB2, with agile methodologies and Paired Programming.
 Gathered user requirements.

-### Technical Analyst, Orient Overseas Container Line Limited, Hong Kong, Jul 2005 - Sep 2006
+### Technical Analyst, OOCL Limited, Hong Kong, Jul 2005 - Sep 2006

 **Real-time Event Engine**.
 A Real-time multi-threaded messaging system based on JMS.
 Developed a proprietary multiple-read-single-write object cache to boost performance by 50%.

-### Systems Analyst / Team Lead, Peopleware Systems Limited, Hong Kong, May 2004 - Jul 2005
+### Systems Analyst, Peopleware Systems Limited, Hong Kong, May 2004 - Jul 2005

 **Clearing House System of the Trans Link Systems**.
 The national public transport backoffice system in The Netherlands.
 Led the team of 2 engineers on this n-tier J2EE system used Weblogic and Oracle.
 Enhanced the multi-threaded framework to complete clearing and settlement for 16 million transactions within 2 hours.

-### Software Engineer / Team Lead, Agile Software, Hong Kong, Oct 2002 - May 2004
+### Software Engineer, Agile Software, Hong Kong, Oct 2002 - May 2004

 **Product Lifecycle Management system** (https://www.oracle.com/uk/scm/product-lifecycle-management/).
 Led a team of 3 engineers working on a n-tier J2EE content management system based on Weblogic and Oracle. .
 Enhanced the proprietary